tomeustace/nx-react-express/RAILWAY.md

 If you still get 404 errors for workspace packages:

 1. **Railway runs npm install automatically:** Railway may try to run `npm install` in `apps/api` before your build command.
 To fix:

    - Go to Railway project settings → Service → Settings
    - Look for "Build Command" or "Install Command" settings
    - Either disable automatic install, or set install command to: `cd ../.. && npm ci`
-   - Or use Railway's "Nixpacks" buildpack settings to customize the install step
+   - Or use Railway's Railpack configuration (`railpack.json`) to customize the install step

 2. **Verify root directory:** Make sure Railway's root directory is set correctly (`apps/api` or `apps/shop`)